manusa/mnmenu/README.md

 - [exampleFontAwesome.html](https://rawgithub.com/manusa/mnmenu/master/example/exampleFontAwesome.html) This example
 shows a menu that when collapsed shows a [FontAwesome](http://fortawesome.github.io/Font-Awesome/) icon.

+###Sites using mnMenu

+If your site is using this plugin you can contact me to include it in the list.

+- [marcnuri.com](http://www.marcnuri.com) Author's site, uses the menu in several parts of the site.
+- [Tradival](http://www.tradival.com) Spanish transportation agency in Spain.
+Uses responsive menu with fontawesome.

 ##Features

 - Nested list menu.
 The menu can have several nested hierarchy levels.